ytyou/ticktock/README.md

     docker run -d --name ticktock -p 3000:3000 -p 6181-6182:6181-6182 -p 6181:6181/udp ytyou/ticktock:latest-grafana

-To use the built-in Grafana server, point your browser to your docker host at port 3000 (e.g. http://localhost:3000).
+To see the pre-built dashboard, point your browser to your docker host at port 3000 (e.g. http://localhost:3000).
-When configuring data source in Grafana, select the OpenTSDB type, with URL: http://localhost:6182.
-Initial username/password is admin/admin.
+The initial username/password is admin/admin.
+After login, click on the "TickTock Demo" dashboard.

 ### Run TickTock Only